How To Support Children Throughout KS2 SATs: Mental Health & Wellbeing Activities For Children

 It starts with a whole-school approach to mental health, clear communication with pupils and parents, and specific strategies before, during, and after SATs week.
 Here’s what you need to know.

-Take a Whole-School Approach to Wellbeing Promoting positive mental health and emotional wellbeing should start in the foundation years and continue through to Year 6.
+Promoting positive mental health and emotional wellbeing should start in the early years and continue through to Year 6.
+Equipping young people with skills like resilience, self-awareness and self-belief gives them what they need to handle pressure at school and beyond.
 This means schools should:

 • Set a culture of openness about mental health and regularly communicate its importance to staff, students and parents